DevLoversTeam/golang-interview-questions/README.en.md

    goroutine; a built-in lock for each operation would make these scenarios slower.

-2. **Explicit model of competition:** Go puts control of synchronization on the developer, so that he chooses a mechanism for a specific workload.
+2. **Explicit concurrency model:** Go puts control of synchronization on the developer, so that he chooses a mechanism for a specific workload.

 3. **Architecture flexibility:** different tasks require different strategies